Bus Accident Attorney Kirkland

 What should I do if the bus company’s insurance contacts me?

 If an insurance adjuster or representative reaches out, it is generally best to be cautious.
 You can confirm basic facts like your name, contact information, and the date of the crash, but it is usually wise to avoid giving a detailed recorded statement before you have legal advice.
 The questions may seem friendly, yet the answers can later be used to challenge how the crash happened or how serious your injuries are.
 When we represent you, we take over communication with insurers so you are not dealing with repeated calls and complex questions alone.
-If you are contacted before you have an attorney, you can let them know you are seeking legal guidance and then reach out to us to discuss next steps.

 How long will a bus accident case in this area usually take?